Beats Pill Speaker Review

 JBL Charge 5

 The JBL Charge 5 and the Beats Pill are both lightweight, portable speakers, although the Beats has a smaller form factor.
-The Beats is a great choice for those that need voice assistant support and own an Android or iOS device, as it works with Siri and Google Assistant via a compatible device.
-It's also capable of playing back audio via a wired connection, including lossless audio, if you have the right streaming service subscription.
-The JBL is a better choice for those that want control over their sound though as it features a graphic EQ and presets in the companion app.
-It also has a substantially longer battery life that may sway users that want to take it on longer trips.
+The Beats is a great choice for those who need voice assistant support and own an Android or iOS device, as it works with Siri and Google Assistant via a compatible device.
+It can also play back audio via a wired connection, including lossless audio if you have the right streaming service subscription.
+The JBL is a better choice for those who want control over their sound, though, as it features a graphic EQ and presets in the companion app.
+It also has a substantially longer battery life that may sway users who want to take it on longer trips.

 Test Results